 Berytech has selected 22 projects founded by 42 entrepreneurs to join the STAND Up!
 Growing Innovation Program.
-Born from the need to transition to an environmentally and socially responsible circular model in the textile sector, the Stand Up! program will support these textile entrepreneurs and eco-innovative ventures to become more competitive, capable of seizing business opportunities and employment generated by the green revolution in the Mediterranean.
+Born from the need to transition to an environmentally and socially responsible circular model in the textile sector, the STAND Up!
+Project will support these textile entrepreneurs and eco-innovative ventures to become more competitive, capable of seizing business opportunities and employment generated by the green revolution in the Mediterranean.

 Berytech is a partner of STAND Up!
 Sustainable Textile Action for Networking and Development of circular economy business ventures in the Mediterranean, an EU-funded project under the ENI CBC Med programme in 5 participating countries: Egypt, Italy, Lebanon, Spain, and Tunisia.